 - Source: As part of that specific migration job, record the additional IP addresses assigned to that workload.
-See "Network Identification (Network Connections)" on page 408. - Target: When you are attempting to discover a target, such as VMware ESX, specify the public (or external) IP address in the discovery parameters.
+See "Network Identification (Network Connections)" on page 415. - Target: When you are attempting to discover a target, such as VMware ESX, specify the public (or external) IP address in the discovery parameters.

-2.7 Deciding on the Migration Interface
+Deciding on the Migration Interface

 PlateSpin Migrate includes the PlateSpin Migrate Client and the PlateSpin Migrate Web Interface to allow you to efficiently plan, configure, execute, and test migrations.
-The PlateSpin Migrate Web Interface supports large scale migration of workloads to VMware platforms and to cloud platforms such as Microsoft Azure and VMware vCloud Director.
-The PlateSpin Migrate Client supports migration of workloads to VMware platforms, physical machines, and virtual machines on other virtual hosts.
+The PlateSpin Migrate Web Interface supports large scale migration of workloads to VMware, Hyper-V, and cloud platforms such as Microsoft Azure, Amazon Web Services, and VMware vCloud Director.
+The PlateSpin Migrate Client supports migration of workloads to physical machines, VMware, Hyper-V, and KVM platforms.